 This also applies to a lot of Admiral's car insurance add-ons, like breakdown cover, hire vehicle cover and motor legal protection.
 This is the same with most insurance companies.

-By law, every car insurance policy comes with a cooling-off period.
-The cooling-off period is either 14 days from the day your policy starts, or 14 days from when you get your policy documents in the post.
+By law, every car insurance policy comes with a cooling-off period, where you can cancel your policy and get a full refund.
+It's usually 14 days from the day your policy starts, or from when you get your policy documents in the post.

 Check your policy documents to find out when your cooling-off period starts and ends.

-It’s usually cheaper to cancel during your cooling-off period.
-And most insurance companies have one cancellation fee within the first 14 days, and a different (higher) cancellation fee if you cancel after the 14-day cooling-off period.
+It's usually cheaper to cancel during your cooling-off period — most insurance companies will charge you a higher cancellation fee if you cancel after 14 days.